bseltz-cohesity/scripts/oracle/powershell/cloneOracle/README.md

 * -preScriptArguments: (optional) preScript parameters (use quotes, like: 'param1=test switch2')
 * -postScript: (optional) name of script to run after clone operation
 * -postScriptArguments: (optional) postScript parameters (use quotes, like: 'param1=test switch2')
+* -vlan: (optional) VLAN ID to connect to the target host through

 Note: the number and order of pfileParameterNames must match the number and order of pfileParameterValues.